wp-plugins/google-maps-bank/readme.txt

 * Show your visitor's location on the Map
 * Circle Overlay advance settings
 * Edit Google Map with click of a button
-* Set Google Map Border Settings for
+* Set Google Map Border Settings for customizing as per your website's look & feel
 * Widgets
 * Bulk Deletion of Google Maps
 * Responsive Google Map